bchugg/stat-map/uniform convergence bounds.md

 Depending on the problem, we might find $\eps$ or $\delta$ first.
 Eg, that bound might have the form "for all $\eps>0$, there exists some $\delta = \delta(\eps,n)$ that goes to 0 as $n\to\infty$" which implies that we obtain convergence in probability of $\sup_f |P_n f - Pf|$.
 This would be the case when showing that $\calF$ is a [[Glivenko-Cantelli class]].
 But in [[PAC learning]], we usually want to fix $\delta$ first, and then find $\eps = \eps(\delta,n)$ such that $\sup_f |P_n f - Pf|\leq \eps$.

 As is common in [[empirical process theory]], $\eps$ will typically depend on some notion of complexity of $\calF$, such as [[covering and packing|covering numbers]], [[Vapnik-Chervonenkis theory|VC dimension]], or [[Rademacher complexity]].

+# Readings
+- [Uniform mean estimation via Generic Chaining](https://arxiv.org/pdf/2502.15116), by Bartl and Mendelson.
+They provide a generic way of obtaining uniform convergence bounds by starting with optimal [[mean estimation|mean estimators]] and then using [[generic chaining]] to combine them.